Last updated on January 3, 2025

 This card can be used to build a pretty fun zombie-aristocrats deck that consistently keeps your battlefield filled with undead while also granting you some nice card advantage.
 It only works with zombies, which makes it pretty much useless in other aristocrat builds, but it’s still a fun card in its own little niche.

+#22.
 Slimefoot and Squee

 Slimefoot and Squee honestly makes it onto this list and this position because of its combos.
 If you pair it with Pitiless Plunderer, any other nontoken creature, and either Ashnod's Altar or Phyrexian Altar, you can enter an infinite sacrifice and reanimation loop.

-While this possible combos are obviously great, that’s essentially the best Slimefoot and Squee has to offer for an aristocrat strategy.
+While these possible combos are obviously great, that’s essentially the best Slimefoot and Squee has to offer for an aristocrat strategy.
 This would be a better commander for a reanimator type of deck, but it can still work if you’re set on building aristocrats around it.

+#21.
 Bane, Lord of Darkness

 I find Bane, Lord of Darkness fun to build around, albeit a bit weird.
 It has some very specific requirements for its abilities, which limits (or at least heavily informs) the way you build the deck around it.